Title Dashboards: TV shows and films at a glance

 Episode Trends

 The Episode Trends display plots episodic viewing data on a line graph.
 The X-axis represents the time frame; the Y-axis shows viewing numbers.
-Episodes are shaded or textured and listed below the chart.
-Hover over the line graph to see more detail.

 Each point on a line represents one day or one week.
 Switch between Daily and Weekly views to see more or less detailed line plotting.